 The WFIRST Design Reference Mission (DRM) uses existing 2.4-meter telescope hardware, along with heritage instrument, spacecraft, and ground system architectures and hardware to meet the WFIRST science requirements.
 The current WFIRST observatory will be flying at the second Sun-Earth Lagrange point (SEL2).
 The orbit isn't a Halo, as it doesn't pass through the exact same points every 6 months.
 It is evolving and opening in a quasi-periodic fashion, and hence is called a Quasi-Halo.

 The payload features a telescope with a 2.4-meter aperture and on-axis secondary mirror, which feeds two different instrument volumes containing the wide field and coronagraph instruments.
 The telescope hardware was built by Harris Corporation under contract to another agency and is being made available to NASA.
 The telescope is a space flight qualified 2.4-meter, obscured two-mirror system.
 Repurposing modifications will include conversion to a three-mirror anastigmat (TMA) optical configuration to enable a wide field-of-view instrument and replacements for hardware that was not provided to NASA.
 This existing hardware significantly reduces the development risk of the WFIRST payload.

 The wide field instrument provides the Wide Field imaging and slitless spectroscopic capabilities required to perform the Dark Energy, Exoplanet Microlensing, and NIR surveys while the coronagraph instrument supports the Exoplanet high contrast imaging and spectroscopicy science.
-The wide field instrument includes two channels, a wide field channel and an integral field unit (IFU) spectrograph channel.
-The wide field channel includes three mirrors (two folds and a tertiary) and a filter/grism wheel to provide an imaging mode covering 0.76 — 2.0 μm, and two slitless spectroscopy modes.
+The wide field instrument includes filters that provide an imaging mode covering 0.48 — 2.0 μm, and two slitless spectroscopy modes.
 The spectroscopy modes cover 1.0 — 1.93 μm with resolving power 450-850, and .8-1.8 μm (not yet final) with resolving power of 70-140.
 The wide field focal plane uses 4k x 4k HgCdTe detectors with 10 μm pixels.
 The HgCdTe detectors are arranged in a 6x3 array, providing an active area of 0.281 deg2.
 The instrument provides a sharp point spread function, precision photometry, and stable observations for implementing the Dark Energy, Exoplanet Microlensing, and NIR surveys.